Cleanup Bookkeeping Case Study: 19-Property Rental Portfolio

 The completed 2025 reporting package included:

-• Profit & Loss comparison to the prior year
+• Profit & Loss with prior year comparison

 • Profit & Loss by Class, with each class representing a rental property